null Skip to main content

 FAQs

 Q1.
-What is the fastest treatment for pepper spray in eyes?
+What is the fastest pepper spray treatment in eyes?

-The fastest treatment for pepper spray in eyes is rinsing continuously with cool, clean water or saline for 15–20 minutes.
+The fastest pepper spray treatment for eyes is rinsing continuously with cool, clean water or saline for 15–20 minutes.

 Q2.
 How long does relief from pepper-spray take?